avoigtma/openshift-certmonger/README.md

 ```shell
 oc new-app routecreation-request-template -p TOOL_NAMESPACE=certificate-tool -p SERVICENAME=httpd -p PORT=8080 -p ROUTENAME=myhttp -p ROUTETYPE=edge -p TARGET_NAMESPACE=example-ns -p HOSTNAME=myhttpd.example.com
 ```
-# TODO

-* load template into OCP
-* role to access the tools-namespace by all-authenticated-users to allow execution of the template (but only list tempalte and instantiate it)

 # Technical Information